 Cat Food: Kittens should be feeding solely on kitten food by 10 weeks at the latest.

-Type of food: During this time, kittens develop their food preferences which will stay with them for life.
-Dry or canned cat food is up to you.
+What to feed kittens at this time: During this time, kittens develop their food preferences which will stay with them for life.
+Wet food or dry food is up to you.
 Only in special circumstances decided by your vet should you give a kitten supplements.

 Routine: Kittens start to really appreciate routine during this time.
 Make sure your kitten food is in a quiet, safe place and don’t move it around.